JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/standardlibrary.md

 <header class = "info-header">Other useful standard packages</header><p>
 ```

 There are other useful standard packages in Julia, but there is not enough space to present them all.
-So we provide at least a list of the most important
-- `Test`: provides simple unit testing functionality.
-Unit testing is a way to see if your code is correct by checking that the results are what you expect.
-It can help to ensure your code still works after you make changes.
-Unit tests can also be used when developing as a way of specifying the behaviors your code should have when complete
+- `Test` provides simple unit testing functionality.
+Unit testing is a process to determine if your code is correct by checking that the results are what you expect.
+It helps to ensure the code works after changes.
+Unit tests can also be used during the development phase to specify the expected behaviour when implemented.
+We will provide more details [later](@ref unit-testing).
-- `SparseArrays`: provides special types to store and work with sparse arrays.
+- `SparseArrays` provides special types to store and work with sparse arrays.
-- `Distributed`: provides support for distributed computing.
+- `Distributed` includes support for distributed computing.

-See section Standard Library in the official [documentation](https://docs.julialang.org/en/v1/) for more information.
+The section Standard Library in the official [documentation](https://docs.julialang.org/en/v1/) provides more information.

 ```@raw html
 </p></div>